Mali women's national football team

 The Mali women's national football team represents Mali in women's international football and is overseen by the Malian Football Federation, the governing body for football in Mali.
 They play their home matches at the Stade Modibo Kéïta, a multi-purpose stadium located in the city of Bamako.

 Currently, Mali is ranked 85th in FIFA Women's World Rankings.
-They have never qualified for a FIFA Women's World Cup, but made a total of eight appearances in the Africa Women Cup of Nations since the 2002 edition.
+They have never qualified for a FIFA Women's World Cup, but made a total of nine appearances in the Africa Women Cup of Nations since the 2002 edition.

 Team image

 Home stadium

 The Mali women's national football team plays their home matches on the Stade Modibo Kéïta.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.